Skip to content

 • Scoring — the Layer-1 signal table, grades A–F, and the known-bad overlay.

-• Commands — the full flag reference for each command.
+• Commands overview — the full flag reference for each command.